waku-org/js-waku/guides/relay-receive-send-messages.md

-# Receive and Send messages using Waku Relay
+# Receive and Send Messages Using Waku Relay

 Waku Relay is a gossip protocol that enables you to send and receive messages.
 You can find Waku Relay's specifications on [Vac RFC](https://rfc.vac.dev/spec/11/).

 Before starting, you need to choose a _Content Topic_ for your dApp.
-Check out the [choose a content topic guide](choose-content-topic.md) to learn more about content topics.
+Check out the [how to choose a content topic guide](choose-content-topic.md) to learn more about content topics.

 For this guide, we are using a unique content topic: `/relay-guide/1/chat/proto`.